 For patients who have had a growth removed, reconstructive surgery offers a way to recover the aesthetic look and functional structures that may have been compromised during removal of cancer or non-cancerous growths.
 Advanced reconstruction may be needed due to the location and depth of the growth that has been removed, the amount of skin removed to ensure complete removal, or the lack of available adjacent skin (such as in areas around the nose or ear) to close the defect.
 In these cases skin grafting, flaps, or other reconstructive techniques may be needed to restore the natural look and features that you were born with.

 If you are concerned about a skin lesion or irregularity, Dr. Jamie L. McGinness can help.
-Dr. McGinness is a Board certified dermatologist specializing in the treatment of skin cancer, specifically with Mohs surgery, an advanced, highly effective technique that has up to a 99% cure rate!
-In fact, Dr. McGinness is the a Fellowship-trained Mohs surgeon in the Metro East Illinois St. Louis area.
+Dr. McGinness is double board certified in dermatology and Mohs micrographic surgery (a specialized technique for the removal of skin cancer).
+Mohs surgery, has up to a 99% cure rate for the most common types of skin cancer!
+Dr. McGinness is one of the only fellowship-trained and board certified Mohs surgeons in the Metro East Illinois St. Louis area.
 Dr. McGinness does not offer “cookie-cutter”, one-size-fits-all treatment plans.
 Instead, he takes the time to get to know you and your medical history and background in order to ensure that the treatment approach he develops for you will have the greatest possible chances of success.

 If you have had surgery to remove a cancerous, or non-cancerous lesion, you will have a surgical defect that requires reconstruction to repair the wound.
 Whether your lesion was removed through Mohs surgery or another type of surgery, such as excisional surgery, reconstruction may be necessary.
 In some instances, the surgical defect can be allowed to heal on its own.
 In many instances a straight line of stitches is all that is needed.
 In cases where lesions are removed from areas with little surrounding tissue, particularly prominent areas of the face such as the nose and ear, it may be difficult to close the wound side to side with a straight line.
 In these cases, skin grafting, flaps, or other reconstructive techniques may be needed to repair the surgical defect.